sdillavou/sdillavou.github.io/_pages/about.md

-I also study physical systems that have resisted understanding using standard statistical methods, including `granular materials` and `frictional interfaces`, and develop `deep-learning` software to make experimental research easier and more accessible.
+I also use `machine learning` as a tool to guide experimental physics research.
+I focus on systems that have resisted understanding using standard statistical methods, including  `granular materials` and `frictional interfaces`.
+To make this kind of experimental research easier and more accessible, I develop easy-to-use deep-learning software packages.